CODE OF CONDUCT

 6. Infringements of the Code of Conduct

-The aim of this section is to assist those who have responsibility for dealing and are encountered with inappropriate behaviour.
-It is important to remember that while examples are given of the type of inappropriate behaviour which may be dealt with by the sanctions outlined below, it is recognised that each incident will have its own particular circumstances.
+The aim of this section is to assist those who have responsibility for dealing and are encountered with inappropriate behavior.
+It is important to remember that while examples are given of the type of inappropriate behavior which may be dealt with by the sanctions outlined below, it is recognised that each incident will have its own particular circumstances.

 6.1.
 Necessary actions outside of KY